mau-jac/1T6-F21/wk2/operating_systems.md

    <br>

-5. Place files in their respective folders, according to their file type.
+6. Place files in their respective folders, according to their file type.

-6. Compress each file individually.
+7. Compress each file individually.

-7. Take note of the file size after compression.
-You will need this in step 9.
+8. Take note of the file size after compression.
+You will need this in step 10.

-8. Remove any uncompressed files.
+9. Remove any uncompressed files.

-9. What files have the the best and worse file compression ?
+10. What files have the the best and worse file compression ?

    - Use the file size to calculate the compression ratio.
-You can use ratio = 1- final / initial.
+   - Compression ratio = 1- ( final size / initial size )

-10. Write down the compression ratios for each file in a file of  your choice (ex. a spreadsheet, Word file, txt file, picture, etc.)
+11. Inside `compression_ratio.txt` write down the compression ratios for each file that you compressed.

-11. Include this document in the top level folder for this activity (Practice_1).
+12. Include this document in the top level folder for this activity (*Practice_1*).

-12. Compress the top level directory *Practice 1.*
+13. Compress the top level directory *Practice 1.*

-13. Upload the final compressed folder to Moodle under **Practice Assignment**.
+14. Upload the final compressed folder to Moodle under **Wk2 - Compression Practice**.